readablesystems/sto/README.md

 - `make micro_bench`: Build the array-based microbenchmark.
 - `make clean`: You know what it does.

-See Wiki page for advanced buid options.
+See [Wiki](https://github.com/readablesystems/sto/wiki) for advanced buid options.

 ## IDE Support & cmake